NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/ndvi-spectra-masks/calc_ndvi_extract_spectra.md

 In this tutorial, we will calculate the Normalized Difference Vegetation Index (NDVI) using Python functions.

-This tutorial uses the Level 3 Spectrometer Surface mosaicked or tiled NEON data product,
+This tutorial uses the Level 3<a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Spectrometer orthorectified surface directional reflectance - mosaic</a>.

 <div id="ds-objectives" markdown="1">